iCHAIT/awesome-macOS/README.md

 ## Contribute

-Contributions are most welcome, try to adhere to the [contribution guidelines](contributing.md)
+Contributions are most welcome, please adhere to the [contribution guidelines](contributing.md).

 **[⬆ back to top](#table-of-contents)**